Mother's Day Theme

 i got one year ... the square pocket potholders .. well oblong, and you put your hand in it ... and we put their handprint on the front and I wrote in the paint, fabric paint of course ...helping hands for mommy, then I put 05 and their name on it ..
 I also made a matching hand towel or washcloth .. not too expensive but cute .. my gd and dd made my mom a set too ...

 ~Submitted by Wilma

 picture of each child

-spanish craft moss
+Spanish craft moss

 foam brick or clay

 Let children paint their flower pot.
 Let dry.
 Decorate, write Happy Mother's Day, etc. Have children glue their flowers on craft sticks.
 Take the child's picture and cut their face out and glue on one of the flowers.
-Put piece of foam brick or clay in bottom of pot, add moss.
+Put a piece of foam brick or clay in the bottom of the pot, add moss.
 Stick 3 or 4 flowers in the pot.

-Instead of cutting flowers out of the fun foam, cut out the kids handprints and make those into the flowers!
+Instead of cutting flowers out of the fun foam, cut out the kids' handprints and make those into the flowers!
 Very Cute!

 ~Judie in FL